 Eating Too Much Refined Sugar Can Cause Inflammation In The Body

-While inflammation isn’t always a bad thing (it’s necessary to help fight infections and other foreign invaders), chronic inflammation is extremely dangerous because it’s been linked directly with diseases such as Alzheimer’s and cancer (2).
+While inflammation isn’t always a bad thing (it’s necessary to help fight infections and other foreign invaders), chronic inflammation is extremely dangerous because it’s been linked directly with diseases such as heart disease and cancer (2).

 What Are The 30-Day No Sugar Challenge Benefits?